-Our Safeguarding – Child Protection Policy is reviewed annually and can be found here.
+Our Safeguarding – Child Protection Policy is reviewed annually and can be found in the policies section of the website here.

 Child Sexual Exploitation is a form of sexual abuse.
 It involves exploitative relationships, situations and contexts where children receive ‘something’ (for example gifts, money, affection, approval) in return for sexual activity.
 It can occur through the use of technology for example being persuaded to post sexual images on the Internet, Social Media, mobile phones.

 Children can be affected from a young age often without recognition that they are at risk of harm.